-Parameter Description -n node_list The comma-delimited list of non domain-qualified node names on which to conduct the verification.
-If you do not specify this option, then CVU checks only the local node. -f file_system The name of the file system to check. -verbose CVU prints detailed output.
+Parameter Description -n node_list - allnodes The comma-delimited list of non domain-qualified node names on which to conduct the verification, or all nodes in a cluster.
+If you do not specify this option, then CVU checks only the local node. -f file_system The name of the file system to check.